Bluedot-Innovation/documentation/docs/Hello Screens/Additional security layer.md

 }
 ```
 :::info
 Make sure to use the Wave API’s endpoint of the region of your account.
-If you’re not sure which region your account is in, contact our Support Team at [help@bluedot.io](mailto:help@bluedot.io)
+If you’re not sure which region your account is in, contact our Support Team
 :::

 Authorising orders updates